gabigor1/sei-group-project-3/README.md

 Spot-me is a full-stack social media app that uses third-party APIs (Mapbox and Google Places) to build a platform to encourage users to find fitness facilities in their area, follow users, create groups and posts.

-Our app required data from Google Places, fitness facilities reviews and data, and Mapbox to produce a map of the zone, where you can check the near facility.
+Our app required data from Google Places, fitness facilities reviews and data, and Mapbox to produce a map of the zone, where you can check the nearest facility.

 This group project was a good experience to learn about teamwork, how to organize the task, and how to manage time.
 We divided the tasks among the members of the group; I worked styling the app using SASS and Bulma, I also worked in the frontend development, profile and newsfeed development.